-When you have a 'main navigation' menu powered purely by the page tree, things can get a little tricky, as they are often designed in a way that is very sensitive to change.
+When you have a 'main navigation' menu powered purely by the page tree, things can get a little tricky, as the main menu is often designed in a way that is very sensitive to change.
 Some moderators might not understand that publishing a new page at the top level (or reordering those pages) will dramatically affect the main navigation (and possibly even break the design).
 And really, why should they?